POETSII/tinsel/README.md

 address translation to implement interleaving is applied after the caches in the memory hierarchy, so the cache considers them as separate memory regions (which they are not).

+Also note that the off-chip SRAMs are only available if the `EnableQDRIISRAM` parameter is set.
+If it's not set then the SRAM regions are actually just DRAM.

 ## D. Tinsel CSRs